-If you have booked a trip in a vehicle covered by a Turo protection package, then your passengers can drive as long as they’re an approved Turo driver.
-If your booked vehicle is covered by owner-provided insurance, you will need to confirm any additional requirements with the owner directly before allowing anyone else to drive the vehicle.
-Your passenger may not be covered by the owner’s insurance if they drive, and you must comply with any of their insurance requirements.
+If you have booked a trip in a vehicle covered by a Turo protection plan, then your passengers can drive as long as they’re an approved Turo driver.
+If your booked vehicle is provided by a Commercial Host (a host who is offering their own commercial rental insurance directly to their guests), you will need to confirm any additional requirements with the host directly before allowing anyone else to drive the vehicle.
+Your passenger may not be covered by the host’s insurance if they drive, and you must comply with any of their insurance requirements.

 If you’re in a Turo covered trip and your passengers are approved Turo drivers, great!
 They can assist you with the drive.
 If not, they’ll have to stay your co-pilot.
 You must be the driver when picking up and dropping off the car, and it's your responsibility to confirm whether your passenger has been approved before letting them drive the car.